Skip to main content

 Biography

-Before joining the Geography Department at Durham, I held appointments at the University of Manchester and at Queen's University (Kingston, Ontario) and I received my PhD from Carleton University in 2006.
+I joined the Geography Department at Durham in 2009.
+Prior to that I held appointments at the University of Manchester and at Queen's University (Kingston, Ontario).
 From 2011-2015 I was Chair of COST Action IS1101 Climate Change and Migration, and from 2013-2016 I was Co-Director of the Institute for Hazard, Risk and Resilience (Durham University).

 Research